MicrosoftDocs/learn/learn-pr/azure/intro-to-stereokit/includes/2-get-started-stereokit-development.md

     :::image type="content" source="../media/run-visual-studio-installer.png" alt-text="Screenshot shows how to run the Visual Studio installer to your PC." lightbox="../media/run-visual-studio-installer.png":::

 3. Once Visual Studio installation starts, you'll see a few seconds of initialization followed by a feature selection option.
 Select the **".NET Desktop development** and **Universal Windows Platform development (for HoloLens)"** checkbox in Visual Studio 2019's features list.
-Then, after making the required selections, click on the **"Install"** button.
+Then, after making the required selections, click on the **"Modify"** button.

     :::image type="content" source="../media/select-workloads.png" alt-text="Screenshot of how to select .NET Desktop development and Universal Windows Platform development (for HoloLens) in Visual Studio 2019." lightbox="../media/select-workloads.png":::

-4. When you click "Install," Visual Studio will proceed with downloading and installing the features you've specified.
+4. When you click "Modify," Visual Studio will proceed with downloading and installing the features you've specified.
 You may be requested to **"Restart"** your computer once the installation process is complete.
 Launch your Visual Studio to verify that the installation was successful.

     :::image type="content" source="../media/test-visual-studio.png" alt-text="Screenshot of testing the visual studio launcher." lightbox="../media/test-visual-studio.png":::